A characterisation of the reconstructed birth-death process through time rescaling: Background

-This process, denoted $Y^t$, is a pure death process where each lineage dies independently at rate 1; the inter-event time between when there are $j$ and $j-1$ lineages is exponentially distributed with rate $j$.
+We define the time-reversed Yule rate 1 process as a pure death process where each lineage dies independently at rate 1, denoted $Y$.
+This is the RRP of a forwards-in-time Yule process with birth rate 1.
+The inter-event time during which there are exactly $j$ lineages is exponentially distributed with rate $j$.
 Using \eqref{origin_pdf}, the time to origin has density:

 and using \eqref{wait_pdf}, the time to $k$-th event has density:

 The expectation of time to origin is $\sum_{j=1}^n \frac{1}{j}$.
 These results are identical to those derived by \citet{gernhardcbp}.